Language reference

 element

-The element keyword defines a custom element (this is only available on the Structurizr cloud service/on-premises installation/Lite).
+The element keyword defines a custom element that sits outside of the C4 model.

 element <name> [metadata] [description] [tags] {